Selena Gomez Stuns In A Gray Swimsuit By The Pool In New Photos

 Gomez could be seen standing up as she and her friends enjoyed a few drinks together by the water, revealing her tan to the world.
 She opted to keep her long brunette hair away from her face in a ponytail and kept her simple bathing suit even more simple by forgoing the accessories.

-The Blast also posted a few snaps from the star’s recent getaway, confirming she was in Mexico for close friend Courtney Barry’s Bachelorette party and also revealing that the group appeared to be enjoying water and margaritas as they soaked up the sun together.
+The Blast also posted a few snaps from the star’s recent getaway, confirming she was in Mexico for close friend Courtney Barry’s bachelorette party and also revealing that the group appeared to be enjoying water and margaritas as they soaked up the sun together.

 Selena previously told fans that she was celebrated her bestie’s upcoming wedding on Instagram as she shared stunning shots of herself and a few girlfriends rocking their swimsuits and bikinis while sitting on the sand.